-Meet Sweeten NY General Contractor Nick
+Meet Sweeten NYC General Contractor Nick

 With a background in project management, Nick is all about the details

 At Sweeten, the experts in our network are experienced contractors and design pros we’d be thrilled to have working in our own homes.
 We check their licenses, insurance, quality of work, and customer service skills.
 Trust and open communication are the lifeblood of our free renovation service, and our personal connection to our experts enables us to match you to the best choices for your project.
 Here, get to know their personality and click to view their portfolio, including photos from past work and client reviews, so that you can hire the right team and renovate with confidence.

 Where are you from and how long have you been in construction?